majidunlimited/elk-9.1.1-playbook/README.md

 - OS: Ubuntu 24.04 (noble)
 - Existing Nexus Private registry
 - Existing DEB files of ELK Stack on HOSTED REPOSITORY

+Cause of the war at my country (IRAN vs USA and Israeil) for more than 40 DAYS, We didnt have access to internet.
+So I remove default linux repository from my  Ubuntu server, so that I havnt no errors for forign repositories.